CS6460/CourseLibrary/_intro_pages/tips-09-exemplary-peer-reviews.md

 ---
 layout: page
-permalink: /introduction/tips-exemplary-peer-reviews/
+permalink: /introduction/tips-09-exemplary-peer-reviews/
 sidebar:
   nav: "side-nav"
 ---

-## Tips For The Class: Exemplary Peer Reviews
+## Exemplary Peer Reviews

 This class leverages the benefits of peer review frequently.
 On every assignment, you'll generally review four of your classmates' assignments.
 The purposes of this